Mirevi/MotionHub/README.md

 # Documentation

-The user and developer documentation including a full class diagram can be found in the `doc` folder.
+The user and developer documentation including a class graph can be found in the `doc` folder.

 # Supported Systems